Using web-based resources

 The University has strict guidelines on academic honesty/plagiarism.
 You are encouraged to familiarise yourselves with University policy.

-Students at the Faculty of Education and Social Work should take the time to familiarise themselves with the policies – University and faculty – that govern teaching, learning and the provision of undergraduate, graduate-entry and postgraduate programs.
+Students at the Sydney School of Education and Social Work should take the time to familiarise themselves with the policies – University and school – that govern teaching, learning and the provision of undergraduate, graduate-entry and postgraduate programs.

 University policies are published on the policy online website.
-Faculty policies can be accessed below.
+School policies can be accessed below.

 The Little Blue Book